 Meadowlark Botanical Gardens is another good destinations if you have young ones in your Father’s Day group.
 We saw snakes, skinks, frogs, and a giant snapping turtle from the Huntley Meadows boardwalk, and there are giant turtles and koi in the pond at Meadowlark.
 The paths are stroller-friendly, and there are special places for kids to explore.
 Seating areas throughout the gardens offer lovely spots to sit and relax with Dad.

 A scenic drive on the historic Snickersville Turnpike in Loudoun County includes general stores, historic sites, and winery stops along the way.
 Closer to Washington DC, take a scenic drive on Georgetown Pike and the George Washington Memorial Parkway.
-There are a wealth of interesting views and stops to enjoy.
+Or combine a fun ferry ride and historic parks on a scenic drive along the Virginia and Maryland border.

 Outings with Dad: Brews and Views